paulliwali/website-v1/README.md

 Website Description
 ===================
-www.pauldeng.co
+www.pauldeng.co (atm..)

-Personal Website Used to Host Blog, Resume, Projects, etc
+Landing page to my Personal Website Used to Host Blog, Resume, Projects, etc

 Using `node.js` and `express` framework to deploy onto Heroku, `npm` for package management, Twitter's [bootstrap3](http://getbootstrap.com/) to create initial landing page.
 May extend to custom `html5`/`css` in the future.

 Files
 =====